jack-jacobs/jack-jacobs/README.md

   - These days, I mostly use Python & R
     - Currently learning R Shiny & d3.js viz packages
   - Proficient in SQL too.
 (You have to be, right?!)
-  - Familiar with R & Stata, too!
+  - Familiar with Stata, too!
 - Public Policy & Data Analytics student at Carnegie Mellon University ([MSPPM-DA](https://www.heinz.cmu.edu/programs/public-policy-management-master/data-analytics))

 Thanks for looking! 👋